ayresjulia/CLI-google-books-Node.js/README.md

 - each book in the list includes id, author, title, and publishing company

-- user is able to save a book to a local “Reading List”
+- user is able to save a book to a local “Reading List”, as long as the same book hasn't been saved yet previously

 - view a “Reading List” with all the books the user has selected